-I think financial wellness is a disposition or an outlook that people have when they are either experiencing financial success/security or are on a path towards that goal.
+I think financial wellness is a disposition or an outlook that people have when they are either experiencing financial success/security or are on a path toward that goal.
 It involves attitude and behavior.
-It’s why so much of financial wellness is geared toward helping people get out of debt and live within their means.
+It’s why so much financial wellness is geared toward helping people get out of debt and live within their means.

 Teaching people how to become debt-free and live that way has to be at the core of any financial wellness program.
 Recently, Fox Business News posted a piece about how consumer debt is affecting many workers’ ability to save for retirement.
-It cites a Financial Wellness Survey that shows how 33% of workers are not saving any money for their retirement.
+It cites a Financial Wellness Survey that shows that 33% of workers are not saving any money for their retirement.
 Of these, 59% say they have too many expenses to set aside money for future needs.

 When team members face personal money problems, their workplace productivity plummets.
 They often lose their jobs as a result.
 If they stay, the level of their participation in company retirement programs is almost nonexistent.

-In an effort to protect their ROI (return on invest), employers should look to financial wellness programs to remedy these problems.
-Certainly every business is concerned about its ROI.
+In an effort to protect their ROI (return on investment), employers should look to financial wellness programs to remedy these problems.
+Certainly, every business is concerned about its ROI.
 But an authentic concern for the personal development and overall well-being of each team member is what defines a truly caring company.
 This is what creating corporate culture is all about.
 And when a company culture reflects a genuine concern for its team members, the ROI soars.

 Financial problems cause stress, and there are plenty of studies that point to a correlation between stress and declining physical health.
-These problems also lead to a poor family life and even divorce.
+These problems also lead to poor family life and even divorce.
 By personally promoting financial wellness, businesses are sending their team members a message: We care about your health.
 We care about your home life.
 We care about you in every possible way!

 Question: How would a financial wellness program in your company benefit team members?